StewBC/Time-Pilot/TimePilot-IIgs/README.md

 zap | clean and remove intermediate and built files and folders

 ### On macOS
-There is a different Makefile for macOS, you need cadius (which you can put with the Makefile.macos).
+There is a different Makefile for macOS, and you also need cadius for Mac (which you can put with the Makefile.macos and can get from the Brutal Deluxe website).
 On the mac version, I have tested:
 ```
 make zap -f Makefile.macos
 make indent -f Makefile.macos